50 Fall Things to Do in Connecticut with Kids

 2020 update: Due to the evolving nature of COVID-19, events can be changed or canceled and attractions could close at any time, so be sure to check with event organizers and venues before heading out for the day.

 2. Experience a replicated Algonkian Village at the Institute of American Indian Studies.

-3. Take in some nature as he leaves turn at one of the Connecticut Audubon Society location.
-Each one is different!
+3. Take in some nature as the leaves turn at one of the Connecticut Audubon Society locations.

 6. Explore New England’s woodland environment at Roaring Brook Nature Center.

 7. Close out the drive-in movie season with at the Southington Drive-in.

 8. Enjoy a concert at the Ridgefield Playhouse – check their website for a list of performers.

 9. Check out the exhibits at the Children's Museum in West Hartford.
 2020 update: Purchase timed tickets this year.

 Get greeted by the giant whale at the Children’s Museum in West Hartford.
 Photo courtesy of Visit CT

 10. Go for a mellow scenic 10 mile family bike ride starting at the Kent Boarding School, winding along an Indian Reservation and the Appalachian Trial before reaching Bulls Bridge, one of the few working covered bridges in CT.
 Check out the beautiful and powerful waterfall while there.